 Activity within the construction industry is generally tied to the state of the economy.
-Bird manages cyclicality through geographic diversification, market diversification and through its relationship with large and well-financed clients who are more likely to maintain their construction programs during an economic downturn than local clients that are more subject to local economic forces.
+Bird manages cyclicality through geographic and service offering diversification, sector diversification and through its relationship with large and well-financed clients who are more likely to maintain their construction programs during an economic downturn than smaller, local clients that are more subject to local economic forces.